Ben-M/faraday_connection_pool/README.md

 The `:net_http_pooled adapter` will not complain if you configure it to use a proxy server, but this code is entirely untested.
 Use this at your own risk and file an issue to tell us how it goes.

+## Tests

+Run tests with `script/test`.
+The test framework pulls in files from Faraday to save us setting up an integration test framework here.

 ## Contributing